Becoming You With Julie

 Ingredients

-• 2 yellow potatoes, scrubbed, roughly chopped, and unpeeled
+• 2 medium yellow potatoes, scrubbed and roughly chopped, no need to peel

 • ½ cup raw cashews